Niraj996/Spring-Boot-Sending-Email-via-SMTP/README.md

     Code is inspired by geeks-for-geeks site with my own understanding

-This project is about sending simple message and attchment from spring(through postman) to a desired person's Accountj
+This project is about sending simple message and attchment from spring(through postman) to a desired person's Account